-The AIR MILES® loyalty program is used by the Company.
-AIR MILES® are earned by Sobeys customers based on purchases in stores.
-The Company pays a per point fee under the terms of the agreement with AIR MILES®.
+The Scene+ loyalty program is used by Sobeys in all geographic regions in applicable banners.
+Scene+ points are earned by Sobeys customers based on purchases in-store and online.
+The Company pays a per point fee under the terms of the Scene+ joint venture agreement.
 Longo's Thank You Rewards program allows members to earn points on their purchases at Longo's stores.
 Members can redeem these points, for cash towards future grocery purchases or to purchase products or services.
 The cost of points is recorded as a reduction of revenue.
+The AIR MILES® loyalty program was used during part of the year ended May 6, 2023 and has been discontinued as of March 23, 2023.
+The Company paid a per point fee under the terms of the agreement with AIR MILES®.